 We have several software libraries available for anyone to use, along with the associated IP, under an AGPLv3 license at no cost.
-For those who are unable to use the AGPLv3 license, we have created a separate, no-cost, non-commercial, trial license.
+If you are interested in seeing, developing or working with our technology, you’ll first have to sign the Contributor License.

 For scientists and researchers who want to use our intellectual property without our software, or whose work may be covered by our patents, we make a clear statement of non-assertion: as long as your work is for non-commercial use, we will not assert our patents.